WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 To synchronize the GPS and time metadata for any non-A cameras, use the following functions:

+CVS: Need a bit more detail here as well.

 ```python
 ibs.commit_ggr_fix_gps(min_diff=600, individual=False)
 ibs.overwrite_ggr_unixtimes_from_gps()
 ```

 To then delete any images taken outside of the time bounds of the event:

+CVS: people will wonder how the bounds are determine

 ```python
 ibs.purge_ggr_unixtime_out_of_bounds()